Borgerod/ProSpector/README.md

 # ProSpector
-Lead generation software, commissioned by Mediavest AS. <br />
+SaaS Lead generation software, commissioned by Mediavest AS. <br />
 data source:  brreg.no  &nbsp;|&nbsp; extraction targets:  gulesider.no, 1881.no, proff.no and gooogle.com  <br />